goodwillcoding/artly/README.rst

     To mitigate some of these security concerns **Artly** does the following:

     1. All GPG work folders and keys permissions are set to 600 as required by GPG itself.
-The same is true for private keys place in the output folders.
+The same is true for private keys placed in the output folders.

     2. The ``shred`` command is used to destroy all sensitive key and keyring